 Whether they’re barbecued, fried or eaten fresh, prawns are a delicious addition to Christmas lunch or dinner.
 Not to mention, they’re very quick and easy to prepare!

-Rather than throwing the prawn leftovers into the bin, you can dig them into the garden to help combat bacteria that damages tomato plants, fruit trees, vines, and roses.
+Rather than throwing out the prawn leftovers, you can dig them into the garden to help combat bacteria that damages tomato plants, fruit trees, vines, and roses.

 Similar to other shellfish, shrimp shells are very useful in compost, which in turn benefits your garden and plants.
 The shells contain compounds that feed bacteria and fungi which, in turn, helps the soil to break down.
 However you’ll want to grind your prawn shells up to be as small as possible before digging them into your garden soil and watering them in for best results.

 Prawn shells, tails and heads are packed with flavour, making them the ideal base for a flavourful fish stock.
 Instead of tossing them out, save them and whip up a delicious stock or prawn bisque – after all, a flavour-packed fish stock can make any seafood dish sing.
 Alternatively, you can freeze the prawn shells for up to a month if you have no use for fish stock just yet.

 For a basic stock, you could simmer the prawn heads and shells with water and a few of your favourite veggies.
 This makes a great base for seafood dishes, risotto, Asian-style dishes, Italian sauces and pasta and can also be used as a general flavour enhancer in stir fries, veggies, curries and noodle dishes.